BOARD OF DIRECTORS

 Sam Klingner is co-creator and co-owner of the international hit show The Naked Magicians, which since premiering in 2014 has played in over 250 cities throughout USA, Canada, UK, Asia, Australia and New Zealand; including a smash hit run on London’s West End and a residency at MGM Grand in Las Vegas.

 Sam is also the Australian and New Zealand producer of Menopause The Musical.
 2019 saw the show tour to 40 regional venues across Australia, achieving sold out status most nights.
-2021 will see the show tour New Zealand, and a return regional Australia tour due to popular demand.
+2021 will see the show tour New Zealand, and a return to regional Australia tour due to popular demand.